 If your child is attending a preschool service taking part in the ELSA Pilot, you may be wondering what this means for your family.

-ELSA is a new pilot designed to help children explore science, technology, engineering and mathematics (STEM) through hands-on and digital activities.
+ELSA is a program designed to help children explore science, technology, engineering and mathematics (STEM) through hands-on and digital activities.
 The digital activities are delivered via ELSA children’s apps, which are available at the preschool service on their iPads and/or Android tablets.

 Parental consent form

-Please complete the consent form so your child can participate in the ELSA Pilot.
+You will need to give your consent before your child can participate in the 2019 ELSA Pilot.

 ELSA apps go beyond the screen to encourage active play and act as a springboard for children to explore the natural world.
 The apps prompt children to ask questions, make predictions, experiment, and reflect on what happened and why.